jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 ==== Compute Named Node

-For each collection that will save the resource, we now have to compute the named node.
+For each collection that will store the resource, we now have to compute the named node.
 In the case of @uri templates with regexes, this cost negligible.

 ==== Create Resources